 Stretching

-As the name suggests this involves stretching various muscles and can be either passsive stretching or PNF stretching.
+As the name suggests this involves stretching various muscles and can be either passive stretching or PNF stretching.
 Passive involves you staying relaxed while the stretch is applied.
 PNF stretching you gently push back against it.

 Both will further increase flexibility and reduce tension.
 Although stretching isn’t generally part of a Swedish massage but can sometimes be useful.